twcch/twcch/README.md

 - Education:
   - Ph.D.
 Student in Department of Engineering Science at National Cheng Kung University
   - Master's Degree in Department of Insurance and Finance from National Taichung University of Science and Technology
+  - Bachelor’s Degree in Department of Insurance and Finance from National Taichung University of Science and Technology

 - Expertise:
   - Machine Learning